 Adding a new architecture

 This page describes the required classes and files necessary for adding a new architecture to metatrain as experimental or stable architecture as described on the Life Cycle of an Architecture page.
-For examples refer to the already existing architectures inside the source tree.

 To work with metatrain any architecture has to follow the same public API to be called correctly within the metatrain.cli.train() function to process the user’s options.
 In brief, the core of the train function looks similar to these lines